Welcome to today's edition of the Rush 24-7 podcast.

 It doesn't help that Somalis have a marked aversion to foreign forces.

-Get here is Time Magazine's description of the merchant marine organizers.
+Here is Time Magazine's description of the merchant marine organizers.

 Fiercely conservative and suspicious of outsiders.

-So the Somali pirates, the merchant marine organizers are fiercely conservative.
+So the Somali pirates, the merchant marine organizers, are fiercely conservative.

 I just am surprised that Time magazine did not include in their report that the merchant marine organizers want President Obama to fail.

-Well, I don't know if the community uh organized the merchant marine organizers are listening to this program on a pirate radio station.
+Well, I don't know if the community organized the merchant marine organizers are listening to this program on a pirate radio station, but there are radio stations all over the world that pirate this broadcast.

 Who knows?

-They may be they may be tuning in.
+They may be tuning in.

-It's it's a uh a blog Called The Root.com.
+It's a blog called The Root.com.

 And it is a picture.